ejfree/Horseshoe/locations/duchy-ironholt-high-marches.md

-# Duchy of the Highlands — House Ironholt of Stonecross
+# Duchy of the High Marches — House Ironholt of Stonecross

 ## Overview
 The third line took the rocky ridges and deep forests.
 House Ironholt rules stoic timber camps, smoky forges, and mountain roads.
 They are plain‑spoken, oath‑true, and slow to anger — until they are not.